 Insurance: Self-employed people, including writers, are also allowed to deduct 100% of their health insurance premiums from their income taxes.
+But this deduction is limited to the annual profit you earn from your business.
 In addition, If you have a home office, you may deduct a portion of your homeowner's insurance.

 Websites: You can deduct the cost of designing and maintaining a website you use to promote your writing business.
 You can also deduct your Internet hosting fees and the cost of obtaining a domain name.